-‘Switch’ is a very good book about managing change, with an elegant framework that can be very helpful if you, like most leaders, are in the midst of transition.
-My contention is that every business is going through some kind of change at any given time.
+‘Switch’ is a very good book about managing change, with an elegant framework that can be very helpful if you – like most leaders – are in the midst of transition.

-I’ve written in my previous letter about change being ever-present and bubbling away, even if the visible aspects of this change are not yet noticeable.
 For context, the changes that we’ve identified and which we help our clients navigate at Lockstep are as follows:

-Businesses that have lost their mojo
+- Renewals: businesses that have lost their mojo

-Two distinct entities coming together
+- Mergers: two distinct entities coming together

 This is the Switch framework:

-1. Direct the ‘riders’
+- Direct the ‘riders’

 Metaphorically, the ‘rider’ means the rationale that underpins the reason behind the change process.
-The business case.
+The business case..

 The ‘elephant’ refers to the collective emotions of your people who are being asked to change.

-And the ’path’ refers to the sequenced steps a business needs to make to effect the change.
+And the’ path’ refers to the sequenced steps a business needs to make to effect the change.

 The brutal truth of change is that behaviours need to be changed, and behaviours are typically very sticky.
 Hence, the need for a clever process to drive this behaviour change.